merikan/merikan.com/content/post/upgrade-to-bash5-in-macos.md

 categories: ["technology"]

 ---
-I am a long time user of zsh but I also use bash now and then but mostly when running bash scripts.
-I admit that I have used the default bash installation in MacOS but now was the time to upgrade to the latest bash version.
+I am a long time user of [Zsh](https://www.zsh.org/) but I also use Bash now and then but mostly when running bash scripts.
+The other day when upgrading [SdkMan](https://sdkman.io/) it complained that I was using an old version of bash.
+I have to admit that I have used the default bash installation in MacOS.
+What I didn't know was that Apple will not update Bash, because the latest version is licensed under GPLv3, which Apple cannot use.
+But now was the time to upgrade to the latest bash version.
 With Homebrew it's super easy.

 Print current version
 ```bash